Fact checkedFact Checked

 6. Stay Hydrated.
 Increasing your water intake helps burn stored fat and improves metabolism.

-7. Support gut health by consuming probiotics, prebiotics and introducing more fiber to your diet.
+7. Support gut health by consuming probiotics, and prebiotics and introducing more fiber to your diet.
 An imbalanced gut microbiome contributes to obesity and stored visceral fat.

 8. Avoid overeating and binge drinking sugary beverages and alcohol.